connectedcars/docs/push.md

 Request Headers:

-* `x-request-id`: Identifier for this request
+* `X-Request-Id`: Identifier for this request

 Acceptable return http codes:

 * 200: Messages have been consumed successfully
 * not 200: Something went wrong, retry

-Retry will be 5 times with 10 delay and back off with 1 min interval
+Requests will be retried 3 times with 10 seconds delay and after that with an exponential backoff starting at 1 minute.

 Messages will be sent in bulk of up to 1000 at a time, in case of failure the full bulk will be retried.
 Which means you should discard the entire request, if you return anything other than 200.